ToluwalaseSoyebo/UniversityProjects/README.md

 # UniversityProjects
-Projects completed during undergraduate degree.
+Projects completed during my undergraduate degree.
 The write ups and research papers can be provided upon request